Monterey Cowboy Poetry & Music Festival

-You can catch poetry from Juni Fisher, Dave Stamey, Paul Zarzyski, Mike Beck, Carolyn Martin and many more.
+You can catch poetry from Juni Fisher, Dave Stamey, Paul Zarzyski, Cow Bop, Old West Trio and many more.
 For a complete schedule visit the Cowboy Poetry's official website.

 Between poetry and musical performances, shop for the holidays at the Art & Gear Show.
-Friday night's barbecue will allow for meet and greets from some of the performers followed by a late night jam session.
-On Saturday guests can enter the best dressed cowboy and cowgirl contest or find one-of-a-kind treasures during the silent auction.
+Friday night's Happy Hour will allow for meet and greets from some of the performers followed by a late night jam session.
+On Saturday guests can check out "Writing the Range" and "Write 'em Cowboy" or find one-of-a-kind treasures during the silent auction.
 Sunday's Cowboy Church gives guests the chance to worship with a Western accent.

 Monterey County Cowboy Culture

 Cowboy culture in Monterey County doesn't end on November 23rd.
 While Carmel may be known for its shopping and fine dining, it's also home to the historic Mission Ranch Resort; this former working farm still has plenty of Western flavor, but is loaded with creature comforts.

 Want an even more authentic feel?
 Stay in the Salinas Valley at Barlocker's Rustling Oaks Ranch, which was until recently a working cattle ranch and provides both horses to ride and beds in which to rest your saddle-weary bones.